 3D Printing and Bioprinting; Biomaterials; Stem Cells and Tissue Engineering; Organ-on-a-chip and Micro-physiological Systems; Nanomaterials and Nanomanufacturing

-Dr. Chen’s primary research interests include: biomaterials and tissue engineering, 3D printing and bioprinting, stem cell and regenerative medicine, laser and nanomanufacturing.
-He has published over 120 papers in top journals and 12 book/book chapters.
+Chen’s primary research interests include: biomaterials and tissue engineering, 3D printing and bioprinting, stem cell and regenerative medicine, biomaterials and nanomaterials, and organ/tissue-on-a-chip.
+He has published over 150 papers in top journals and 16 book/book chapters.
 He is a leading expert in micro- and nanoscale 3D printing and pioneered the development of projection style 3D bioprinting techniques for rapid printing of cell-laden tissue scaffolds.
-These precise biomimetic scaffolds offer a unique platform for the investigation of cell interactions with microenvironments and the creation of micro-physiological systems such as liver-on-a-chip and heart-on-a-chip.
+These precise biomimetic scaffolds offer a unique platform for the investigation of cell interactions with microenvironments and the creation of functional human tissue models such as liver, heart, spinal cord, brain, and cancer.

 Jacobs School Faculty Update Your Profile